ulvglzd/ExpenseTracker/README.md

 # Expense Tracker App

 Welcome to the Expense Tracker App repository!
-This web application allows users to manage and track their expenses easily.
-It's built using Spring Boot, Thymeleaf, and MySQL.
+It is a simple web application which allows users to manage and track their expenses.

 ## Features

-- CRUD operations for expenses and expense types.
+- Adding, updating, deleting operations for expenses.
 - Filtering expenses by year, month, and expense type.
+- Pagination
 - Customize your expense categories
-- Download expenses as CSV files.
+- Download expenses as CSV file.
 - Responsive design

 ## Technologies Used

-- Java
+- Java 17.0
-- Spring Boot
+- Spring Boot 3
+- Spring MVC
+- Spring Data JPA (for data access)
+- Hibernate (as the JPA implementation)
-- Thymeleaf
+- Thymeleaf (for server-side templating)
-- MySQL
+- MySQL (as the database)
+- Maven (for build and dependency management)
-- HTML, CSS
+- HTML, CSS, Bootstrap
+- Server is Tomcat, built-in server of Spring Boot.

 ## Getting Started